 India is known for its rich cultural heritage.
-Fine art is an important factor of cultural life.
+Fine art is an important factor in cultural life.
 From the colonial period, Indian visual art lacks roots.
-Later on, many art schools in India develop their beliefs and stood according the modern period.
+Later on, many art schools in India develop their beliefs and stood according to the modern period.
 Now as we see, the era of globalization has flattened various aspects of life.
-In another view globalization provided platform for localism, regionalism, individualism.
+In another view globalization provided platform for localism, regionalism, and individualism.
 There is need to reframe the ideas and opportunities in visual art and its education.
-The proposed curriculum is with the view to enhance the global and local relation and make it more contextual in present day.
+The proposed curriculum is with a view to enhancing global and local relations and making it more contextual in the present day.

-After inputs from art professionals (Artists, Gallery owners, Curators) and senior academicians, feedbacks from the core faculty and intensive discussions the syllabus was suitably finalized.
+After input from art professionals (Artists, Gallery owners, Curators) and senior academicians, feedback from the core faculty and intensive discussions, the syllabus was suitably finalized.
 After analyzing other curricula of existing universities in respective subjects in terms of content, relevance, quality and pattern of teaching and examination has synthesized the present proposal.
-This syllabus provides bridge between practicing art field and art education.
-It also stresses on MOUs between art schools and art professionals.
-Thus, the opportunities will be created for being a freelance professional artist as well as self-employment.
+This syllabus provides a bridge between practicing art field and art education.
+It also stresses MOUs between art schools and art professionals.
+Thus, opportunities will be created for being a freelance professional artist as well as self-employment.

 Visual art field needs various professionals like freelance artist, curator, gallery manager, art critic, catalogue writer, art event manager, restoration artist, art promoter, art consultants, art researchers, documentation artist, art teachers etc. A holistic approach providing internships, handling live projects, field work, presentations etc. develops the student as a professional.
-There is focus on the development of soft skills, allied skills.
-Technical advancement is the key to a substantial teaching system in today's world and thus a great responsibility lies on the art curriculum to prepare students to rise to meet global standards and align seamlessly to changing trends.
+It focuses on the development of soft skills, allied skills.
+Technical advancement is the key to a substantial teaching system in today's world and thus a great responsibility lies in the art curriculum to prepare students to rise to meet global standards and align seamlessly to changing trends.

-Research base attitude in both, theoretical and practical work is needed for deep engagement of the creative process.
-The syllabus encourages research attitude through semester pattern in a systematic way.
+Research base attitude in both theoretical and practical work is needed for deep engagement of the creative process.
+The syllabus encourages research attitude through semester patterns in a systematic way.
 Awareness of environmental issues and physical education will help in the development of the students.

 The curriculum provides the environment to grow as a professional artist with creative and analytic mind.
-It will develop the awareness of his/her role in society as an art professional.
+It will develop awareness of his/her role in society as an art professional.